Back to the Homepage

 Download my history of the calculating instruments in pdf (English)

 Still the youth ignore these instruments that anticipated our technology.
-I think it's useless to teach math without teaching how calculations were made in the past.
+I believe it's pointless to teach math without explaining how calculations were performed in the past.

-To preserve the memory of slide rule, pascaline and mechanical calculator, I organize international lectures and exhibitions where the ancient instruments could be tested by the public.
+To maintain the legacy of the slide rule, pascaline, and mechanical calculator, I arrange international lectures and exhibitions where the historical devices can be experienced by the audience.

 Download the short history of engineering before computers by Nicola Marras